Dashpot: One-way operation

 Dashpots frequently use a one-way mechanical bypass to permit fast unrestricted motion in one direction and slow motion using the dashpot in the opposite direction.
 This permits, for example, a door to be opened quickly without added resistance, but then to close slowly using the dashpot.
 For hydraulic dashpots this unrestricted motion is accomplished using a one-way check-valve that allows fluid to bypass the dashpot fluid constriction.
 Non-hydraulic rotatory dashpots may use a ratcheting gear to permit free motion in one direction.

+Theory

+Dashpots are frequently used to add damping to dynamic systems.
+When designing and analyzing systems, dashpots are often assumed to be linear, meaning that their output force F is linearly proportional to their velocity v.
+The direction of the force is opposite the velocity, giving the negative sign in the equation below, and the constant of proportionality often uses the symbol c.

+This permits convenient analysis of systems such as harmonic oscillators.
+However, the behavior of real-world dashpots is frequently non-linear, meaning that the force is proportional to the velocity raised to some exponent α, which can vary between 0.2 and 2.0.

+Different exponents are better suited for different applications, but exponents other than 1 must be analyzed with numeric methods instead of calculus.
+Systems that use non-linear dampers (any exponent other than 1) are much more time-consuming to design and analyze than linear dampers.